 Another great alternative is tapioca starch.
 Both come from tropical root vegetables and contain little to no dietary fiber and protein.
-Tapioca starch, also called tapioca flour, comes from the cassava root.
+Tapioca starch, also called tapioca flour (reference this article on tapioca starch and tapioca flour for more information on the names), but tapioca starch comes from the cassava root.
 Like arrowroot, it is virtually flavorless and odorless so it will not affect the taste of your recipes.
 Tapioca starch differs though in its ability to withstand heat for long periods of time.
 Additionally, tapioca starch works well in dairy-based recipes, unlike arrowroot which may become gummy when added to dairy.

 Potato starch is another substitute that adds moisture to baked goods.
 As the name suggests, potato starch comes from potatoes, making it naturally gluten and grain free.
 Although potato starch contains a minimal amount of nutrients, it is an essential ingredient when it comes to gluten free cooking and baking.
 Potato starch is very versatile and can withstand high temperatures for an extended period of time.
 Note that potato starch and potato flour are not the same thing and cannot be used interchangeably.

 These replacements can be used in your gluten free recipes to yield great results.
 Unlike the starches listed above, these substitutes cannot replace arrowroot flour in equal amounts.

 1. Potato Flour